Apply

 Before

-Before, HTML code example
+Before, html code example

 <article class="p-l m-b-xl bg-dark text-light radius-m grid gap-m">